 Probiotics may reverse the lipopolysaccharide (LPS)-mediated inflammation

+Probiotics work for fertility by helping with inflammation.
 LPS is a giant molecule made up of fat (lipid) and carbohydrate (polysaccharide) found in the walls of harmful bugs like E. coli.
 This substance also appears to promote the fertility-impairing potential of these bacteria.
 LPS induces widespread inflammation, which, in turn, triggers infertility.
-A study conducted on mouse models showed that owing to their strong anti-inflammatory properties, lactic acid-containing probiotics can block LPS-mediated inflammation and thus, restore fertility.
+A study conducted on mouse models showed that owing to their strong anti-inflammatory properties, lactic acid-containing probiotics can block LPS-mediated inflammation and thus restore fertility.

 Probiotics can manipulate microbiome, which helps restore Fertility

 The Benefits of Probiotics for Fertility also Include the Ability to Manipulate Microbiome.

 Western lifestyle and unhealthy diet are now recognized as being one of the factors predisposing to infertility.
 These factors not only disrupt the balance of a woman’s microbiome but also compromise their immunity.
 Owing to their knack for modifying the microbiome and optimizing the immune system, probiotics can combat the adverse effects of the Western lifestyle and eventually infertility.

 Probiotics can prevent a number of complications of pregnancy that otherwise lead to miscarriage and infertility.
 In fact, according to a few proponents, probiotic therapy should be specifically implemented in women who lack appropriate access to health care and proper nutrition.
 There is a correlation between healthy gut microbiome and fertility.

 Probiotics can help fight Obesity